Sam621/RabbitMQTest/README.md

 # RabbitMQTest

-Basic apllication which show message passing with RabbitMq
+Basic aplication which shows message passing with RabbitMq